buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Information Architecture at the Macro- and Micro-Level

-In the closing part of this section, I'll widen the lens out and look at some other examples of sites using the same approach as Dribbble.
-Given that this is a book commissioned by Adobe, this might be Behance.
+In the closing part of this section, I’ll widen the lens out and look at some other examples of sites using the same approach as Dribbble.
+Given that this is a book commissioned by Adobe, I might use Behance as an example.

-The upsides of Behance: It's an Adobe product and Becky will appreciate that.
+The upsides of Behance: It’s an Adobe product and Becky will appreciate that.
 The downsides of Behance: It might be a little too similar to Dribbble, but that might not be a bad thing as it might help to underline the fact that we see this approach used by great designers, a great deal.

-Another possible site I could look at, also Adobe's, would
+Another possible site I could look at, also Adobe’s, would be [Adobe Fonts](https://fonts.adobe.com/fonts), which also uses a lot of repeating patterns.

+**Micro-Level IA**

-This takes something like a Dribbble ‘shot pattern’ (a card, **but not from Dribbble**) and shows how it’s structured.
-Draw attention to the buttons and typography so that I can show how components and objects come together in patterns.
+This takes something like Dribbble’s shot pattern (a card, **but not from Dribbble**) and shows how it’s structured.
+Draw attention to the buttons and typography so that I can show how components and objects come together in these micro-level IA patterns.

-### Anatomy of a Page (Macro IA)
+**Macro-Level IA**

 This takes a page and shows how it’s structured and organised.
-Dribbble page, perhaps.
-So we see how the card pattern for the shots comes together in the context of the page.
+Again, this could be Behance or Adobe Fonts.
+Adobe Fonts, in particular, has some lovely varying patterns used to manage the complexity of typographic samples:

++ Sample of Typeface (XL)
++ Typeface Name (L)
++ Foundry (M)
++ Number of Fonts (M)
++ Call to Action